toaney/web-portal/README.md

   - finish wiring up all form fields (datepickers, dropdowns, and checkboxes) are not fully wired up to display saved data and clear user input
   - add input validation
   - add more typescript types and unit tests
+  - make the app more accessible; the React Aria Components package was chosen for the datepicker because Adobe builds these components with accessibility in mind.
   - break apart the code into separate files; add more utils for reused code
   - make page more responsive for different viewports
   - further build out dynamically generated urls for all navigation tabs